 Being ‘socially connected’ can mean different things to different people.
 For some it can mean having 24×7 access to their Twitter feed, for others a strong group of friends and professional acquaintances within their social circles.

-In today’s post I am going to talk some more about being socially connected and what it means to me.
+In today’s post we are going to talk some more about being socially connected and what it means to us.

 Navigating the jungle